carbon-language/carbon-lang/docs/design/interoperability/README.md

 > References: [Name mapping](name_mapping.md) and
 > [user defined types](user_defined_types.md).

-Most C++ code will be automatically exposed to Carbon.
+An `import` will be sufficient for Carbon to call most C++ APIs, with no changes to the C++ code.
 However, special interoperability syntax elements will be required when exposing Carbon code to C++.

 Notable elements are: